aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-pbr-materials-to-objects/_index.md

 ## Step 4: Save the 3D Scene (STL Export)

+`Scene.save` writes the scene to a file in the specified format.
 Export the entire scene—including the PBR‑enhanced box—to an STL file.
 STL is a widely‑supported format for 3‑D printing and quick visual checks.

 ```java
 // ExStart:Save3DScene